Jump to

 This gives a particle of matter a persistent resistance to being moved, with respect to the model's static universal reference frame

-In the Simple Universe model, the particles of matter have the quality of persistent inertia, they have the quality of mass
+The particles of matter have the quality of persistent inertia, they have the quality of inertial mass

 But the particles of matter do not have the quality of momentum